Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/host_eval.md

    --------------------------------------------------------------------
     Verification: PASS
    ```

 Throughput = Total data/Total time = 1.39 GB/552.534ms = 2.516 GB/s

 You can see that by efficiently leveraging FPGA acceleration, the throughput of the application has increased by a factor of 7.

-3. Running the application for the American library of Congress would take 1.65 hours (15TB/2.52GB/s) by leveraging FPGA acceleration based on the above throughput as opposed to 12.3 hours on host CPU.
+3. With FPGA acceleration, processing the entire American Library of Congress would take about 1.65 hours (15TB/2.52GB/s), as opposed to 12.3 hours with a software-only approach.

 ## Conclusion